Last updated on May 14th, 2019

 In total, you’ll lose any progress you’ve made towards becoming a permanent resident, both in time and in paid fees.
 Further, as mentioned, you’ll have to start all over again by applying for another visa, which can incur additional costs and take several more years of waiting.

 On the other hand, USCIS does allow for an exception for people holding certain types of visas.
 These visa holders generally don’t have to apply for Advance Parole.
-Additionally, the government places additional restrictions on travel to certain countries, which can also affect your travel plans.
+Additionally, the government places additional restrictions on travel to certain countries, which may affect your travel plans.

 Visa Holders who don’t Need Advance Parole: